 Can Be Updated (If Authority Retained)

-These can be updated if you retain update authority.
-Once update authority is revoked, they become permanent.
+Once update authority is revoked, these also become permanent.
 Learn more about token metadata.

 Frequently Asked Questions